Cambodian Uprising (1840–1841): Uprising of Oknha Chet in Kampong Svay

 In Cambodian towns under Vietnamese rule, there were usually separate Khmer and Vietnamese quarters.
 In Hải Đông district, the Khmer headquarter was at Kampong Svay, while the Vietnamese headquarter was at Kampong Thom.
 On 7 September 1840, the Siam-backed Oknha Chet, a Cambodian official in Baray, rallied the whole Khmer population of Kampong Svay district, including the towns of Kampong Svay, Baray, Cheung Prey, Kampong Siem and Steung Trang to arise against the Vietnamese regime and lynch Vietnamese people in the area.
 The whole Vietnamese bureaucracy and also the pro-Vietnamese Cambodian clique in the area had to flee to Srey Sonthor.
-Oknha Chet then went to join Oknha Dechou Ros the governor of Kampong Svay, where he met delegates of the pro-Siamese Cambodian Prince Ang Duong.
+Oknha Chet then went to join Oknha Dechou Ros (Bồn Đột) the governor of Kampong Svay, where he met delegates of the pro-Siamese Cambodian Prince Ang Duong.
 The uprising of Oknha Chet and Oknha Dechou Ros in Kampong Svay–Baray district was encouraged and endorsed by the Siamese of Battambang and Siemreap.
 Chaophraya Bodindecha even made Oknha Chet the claiming Chauvea Tolaha or Prime Minister of Cambodia, though this claim was not affirmed by any Khmer rulers.
 Oknha Pechdechou the governor of Cheung Prey and Oknha Montrey Sneha the governor of Kampong Siem were loyal to Vietnam so they were expelled by Oknha Chet from their towns and took refuge in Phnom Penh.

 Oknha Chet and Okha Dechou Ros of Kampong Svay rallied 1,000 Khmer men in the Kampong Svay district to attack Kampong Thom, the Vietnamese headquarter of the district, about fifteen kilometers to the southeast of Kampong Svay.
 The Tuyên phủ of Kampong Thom Trần Văn Thông and the Lãnh binh commander Hoàng Phước Lợi defended Kampong Thom against Khmer attackers.
 Oknha Chet and the Khmers retreated.
 Trần Văn Thông then sent Hoàng Phước Lợi out to pursue the Khmers.
 However, Oknha Chet ambushed the Vietnamese and killed Hoàng Phước Lợi.
 Oknha Chet then established his clique over the Kampong Svay area, with the Vietnamese restricted to Kampong Thom, supported by Siam.